RAK5146 WisLink LPWAN Concentrator Quick Start Guide

 192.168.10.10

-. - It will then prompt you to enter the username and password.
+. - You will be prompted to enter the username and password.
 The default username and password are provided below:

-Open the Terminal of Mac OS.
+Open the macOS Terminal.
 Launch the Terminal application, which is found in the /Applications/Utilities/

 directory.
 You can also launch it from Spotlight, press Command + Spacebar, type Terminal, and then return.

-Open the terminal of Mac OS.
+Open the macOS terminal.
 Enter root mode by typing the following command: sudo -i

 .